trummerschlunk/PodcastPlugins/readme.md

 #### TARGET LOUDNESS
 The standard loudness for podcasts is -16dB LUFS.
 If for some reason you want to work at a lower loudness (or higher, not recommended), you can set it here.

+# Technical Details

+## DSP (digital signal processing)
+The DSP is written in [Faust](https://faust.grame.fr) by [Klaus Scheuermann](https://4ohm.de).

+### PodcastPlugins TRACK

+*image of signal flow diagram*

+The plugin's processing consists of 5 stages:

+1. Input Gain: nothing fancy here ;)

+2. Spectral Balancer: The audio is split into 20 bands.
+Each band is normalized against the wideband loudness of the audio resultig the actual momentary frequency spectrum of the incoming signal.
+The resulting curve is compared to a target frequency curve carefully chosen based on 20 years of vocal mixing experience.
+20 bandpass filters are then adjusted, so the spectrum of the audio matches the target curve.
+Actually there are two curves to interpolate between with the TIMBRE knob: a *warmer* one and a *brighter* one.
+The intensity of the Spectral Balancer can be adjusted with the *strength* parameter.

+3. Leveler: a nicely tweaked leveling algorithm with an adjustable target loudness (in LUFS).

+4. Multiband Dynamics: classic multiband compressor/expander with two presets to interpolate between: *natural* & *radio-ish*.

+5. Brickwall limiter: a lookahead limiter to avoid peaks.

+### PodcastPlugins MASTER

+*image of signal flow diagram*

+The plugin's processing consists of 5 stages:

+1. Leveler 1: a nicely tweaked leveling algorithm with an adjustable target loudness (in LUFS).

+2. Tilt EQ: a soft tilt EQ consisting of two shelves which can be adjusted with the TIMBRE knob.

+3. Multiband Dynamics: classic multiband compressor/expander with two presets to interpolate between: *natural* & *radio-ish*.

+4. Leveler 2: a second leveling stage, very slow and subtile.

+5. Brickwall limiter: a lookahead limiter to avoid peaks.

+## DPF Plugin Framework

+PodcastPlugins use [DPF](https://github.com/DISTRHO/DPF) as a plugin framework.

+## GUI

+tba